Exploring Sea Otters

-Read: Sea Otter Rescue by Roland Smith, section relevant to marine mammal description and encyclopedia definition
+Read: Sea Otter Rescue by Roland Smith, the sections relevant to marine mammal description and encyclopedia definition.

-- Review the characteristics of mammals: they have hair or fur; they have 2 or 4 legs; their babies are born live.
-(Discuss difference between "egg laying" and "live bearing.") and marine mammals (% of life lived in water, warming adaptations, water adaptations.)
+Step 1: Review the characteristics of mammals: they have hair or fur; they have two or four legs; their babies are born live (discuss difference between "egg laying" and "live bearing.")
+Review the characteristics of marine mammals (% of life lived in water, warming adaptations, water adaptations).

-- Teacher will read a characteristic from a marine mammal Fact (otter, whale).
-Students will take turns identifying which marine mammal the fact describes.
+Read a characteristic or fact from a marine mammal (otter, whale).
+Haves students take turns identifying which marine mammal the fact describes.

 Conclusion: All students should be able to explain why an animal is a marine mammal.

-- This game is called Whale and Otter.
+Step 1: Play a game called Whale and Otter.
 Go outside to the playground area.
 Mark out a rectangular playing area.
-On one end place paper sea urchins the teacher or students have made.
-In the center area place about four hula hoops which represent the kelp forest.
+On one end, place paper sea urchins (sea otter food) that you or your students have made.
+In the center area, place about four hula hoops, which represent the kelp forest.

-- The students start at one end with the whales swimming around the ocean (field).
-The object is to cross the ocean three times and get a sea urchin each time without being "eaten" (tagged) by an orca whale.
-The otter can hide in the kept forest and is safe from the whale, but he can only stay there for 1 minute.
+Step 2: Break your students into groups: orca whales and sea otters.
+Try to have one whale per four otters.
+Have the orca whales start at one end, swimming around the "ocean" (field).
+The object is for the sea otters to cross the ocean three times and get a sea urchin each time without being "eaten" (tagged) by an orca whale.
+Otters can "hide" in the kept forests and are safe from the whale, but can only stay there for one minute.